junxit/us-congress-bills-113/metadata.md

 - 2013-03-05 — Mr. Goodlatte moved to suspend the rules and pass the bill.
 - 2013-03-05 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 421 - 5 (Roll no. 58). (text: CR H965)
 - 2013-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 421 - 5 (Roll no. 58).(text: CR H965)
+- 2013-03-07 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.